Shawarma Seasoning Ingredients: Cumin, Paprika, Garlic Powder & Core Spices

 Why does my shawarma seasoning taste bitter?

-Bitterness typically comes from either expired turmeric (loses potency after 6 months) or overheating spices during toasting.
+Bitterness typically comes from either expired turmeric (USDA confirms 50% potency loss at 6 months) or overheating spices during toasting.
 Always toast spices on low heat for no more than 90 seconds, cooling immediately afterward.

 What's the difference between shawarma and tandoori seasoning?